-Skip the stores and do your shopping online – it’s a great way to avoid the holiday bustle at the malls and save money.
+Skip the stores and do your shopping online – it’s a great way to avoid the holiday bustle and save money.
 You’d be surprised by how many retailers offer online holiday sales and specials that aren’t available in stores.

 Make sure you purchase from sites offering cheap or free shipping – don’t bust your budget on expensive shipping charges.

-Talk with family and friends who you exchange gifts with and agree to keep the presents within a certain dollar amount.
+Talk with family and friends and agree to keep the presents within a certain dollar amount.
 This will save both of you from stressing about holiday finances.
-It can also be a bit of an adventure to find something that falls under the budget as well.
+It can also be a fun adventure to find gifts that fall under the budget.

-Not only is an exchange an added layer of fun for everyone, it is a great way to cut costs if you’re trying to purchase gifts for a large or extended family.
-Each member of the family draws a name and purchases one gift for that person.
-A spending limit is set for everyone to stick to.
+Not only is an exchange fun for everyone, it is a great way to cut costs.
+Each family member draws a name and purchases a gift for that person.
+A spending limit is set for everyone.

-The holidays are about spending time with those we love.
-Suggest that the entire family forgo the gifts this year and get together for a special event or a nice meal instead.
+Might sound drastic, but the holidays are about spending time with those we love.
+Suggest that the entire family forgo gifts this year and get together for a special event or a nice meal.

-If you are looking at getting together for a meal, do a potluck.
-It helps to reduce costs for the host and then you know some of your family’s favorites will be on the table too.
+If you are getting together for a meal, do a potluck.
+It helps to reduce costs and you know your family’s favorites will be on the table.
 (A great trick for those picky eaters!)

 Use retailers who provide free gift wrapping – this saves time, money and ensures pretty presents.
 Also, stock up on discounted wrapping paper when the season is over to save money next year.

-Brown kraft wrapping paper (or paper drop cloth) from home improvement stores tied up with some discount ribbon makes for a shabby chic wrapping option.
-Kids can also draw and color on the paper to give it a one of a kind design.
+Brown kraft wrapping paper (or paper drop cloth) from home improvement stores tied up with some ribbon makes for a shabby chic wrapping option.
+Kids can also draw and color on the paper to give it a one-of-a-kind design.